wp-plugins/animated-icon-banner-for-visual-composer/readme.txt

 <h3 id="item-description__minimum-requirements">About Essential Doo Components in a Nutshell</h3>

-You can see <a href="http://www.studioinformatico.tk/index.php/animated-icon-doo-banner/">demo</a>.
+You can see <a href="http://www.piccoligiganti.it/animated-icon-doo-banner/">Essential Doo Components DEMO</a>.

 <p>Essential Doo Components for Visual Composer is the original addon built exclusively for Visual Composer which helps you add interactive overlay effects on the sections displayed on your Web pages.
 If you don&#8217;t use Visual Composer you can use our shortcodes.</p>